DH Debate Club Logo

-Democracy Pro et Contra
+Demokrati Pro et Contra

-7. Comment on the Danish Parliamentary Election 2019
+7. Commentary on the 2019 general election

 On a wonderful summer day, June 5, 2019, young girls with flowing hair, dressed in light summer dresses flocked to the polling stations along with the other voters to vote for their dreams of a community based on goodness, tolerance, harmony with nature and resistance to the evil climate changes.